muathendirangu/muathendirangu/README.md

 I'm based in Nairobi, Kenya 🇰🇪

-I have an interest in networking and distributed systems. check out what I have worked on in the the past [resume].
+I have an interest in networking and distributed systems.

+I write a lot of rust, go and typescript

-I also love share what I have learnt with others check out my open source contributions over here [contributions] 🌱
+I also love to share what I have learnt with others check out my open source contributions over here [contributions] 🌱